-Even though businesses are meant to compete, there comes a time when operating as an island is more detrimental than collaborating with other companies in your line of work.
+Even though businesses are meant to compete, there comes a time when operating as an island is more detrimental than collaborating with other companies (eg. temporary staffing agencies) in your line of work.
 For example, in case of supply chain disruptions such as reduced production of goods from your company, the fractional CFO can sign an agreement to partner with another business.

 The agreement will require that the collaborative partners produce the goods as your business comes up with a solution.
 Such collaborations see to it that your business doesn’t lose its customers due to lack of goods in the market.

 Other than that, collaboration can be used where one company partners with another to transport its goods.
 Additionally, two different businesses may partner up for warehouse management of their supplies.
 All these are quick solutions to supply chain disruptions.
 The faster a solution is found, the less money is lost.
 This emphasizes the role of the CFO, which is to make sure the business stays profitable.